Anhinga pannonica: Paleobiology

 Unlike many other waterbirds such as ducks or pelicans, anhingas do not cover their feathers in an oily excretion which allows them to soak up waters.
 With their plumage soaking up waters, anhingas decrease buoyancy while diving for prey, giving them an advantage while foraging.
 However as a downside these birds are prone to heat loss and restricts their modern range to subtropical and tropical environments.
 To counteract the heat loss, darters are known to strike a characteristic pose while perching, sunning themselves with widely extended wingtips.
 It is possible that, in addition to this behavior, large extinct anhingas such as A. pannonica specifically grew to their respective sizes to counteract heat loss, as an increase in volume in relation to surface area is generally favorable for retaining heat.
 This matches the fact that Anhinga pannonica is known from warm environments such as the Kenyan Ngorora Formation and the Hammerschmiede locality in Germany, which is thought to have been a warm, suptropical fluvial environment with a mean annual temperature of over 20 °C. Consequently, Anhinga pannonica disappeared from Europe as temperatures gradually sank towards the end of the Miocene, becoming too cold to support its great size and sensitivity to heat loss.
 Its extinction in Africa, as well as the demise of the giant Neotropic anhingas however remain unclear.

 Like its modern relatives, Anhinga pannonica inhabited areas rich in freshwater such as rivers.
 In the case of the Hammerschmiede locality, it inhabited floodplains with meandering rivers.
 The older deposits (HAM 5, 11.62 Ma) preserve a small channel 4-5 m wide and 0.8-1 m deep, while the younger HAM 4 deposits (11.44 Ma) show a medium-sized river 50 m across and 4-5 m deep.
 Both channels are asymmetrical with a notably deeper outer bank and a slow flow velocity.
 Anhingas are generally shallow water divers, specialised in depths of <0.5 m.
-Prey was present through a diverse fossil fish fauna including catfish, barbs, loaches, minnows, gobys and perches.
+Prey was present through a diverse fossil fish fauna including catfish, barbs, loaches, minnows, gobies and perches.
 Other waterbirds found in the area include cranes, cormorants, kingfishers and waterfowl.
 The giant salamander Andrias scheuchzeri also inhabited this region.